AaltoSciComp/scicomp-docs/aalto/welcomeresearchers.rst

 * **Aalto ITS** (IT Services): Provides central IT infrastructure.
-  Their support for complicated research situations and special scientific software is limited, but they are the first place to contact if not in SCI.
+  Their support for complicated research situations and special scientific software is limited, but they are the first place to contact if not in the School of Science.
 Their infrastructure is also used in SCI, but supported by department teams.
 Their instructions are on `Aalto Inside <its_instr_>`_, but most importantly the already-mentioned `IT Services for Research <itsr_>`_ page.